-After being given details of the various medications (and their side effects) which may or may not work, it is almost certain that your emotions and thoughts are going to change – positive one minute and negative the next.
+After being given details of the various medications which may or may not work (and their side effects) it is almost certain that your emotions and thoughts are going to change – positive one minute and negative the next.
 This in turn will have an effect on the physical body especially if one begins to feel helpless in this situation.

 Over the years as a therapist, I have seen many people with various ailments and diseases.
 I have noticed that a great aid to the healing process occurs when clients feel that there is something that they can do for themselves instead of handing over control to someone else.

 Complementary medicine or therapies are exactly as the name states – to complement and not replace orthodox medicine.
-It is important that advice from a Doctor or Consultant is sought first in any instance rather than relying just on complementary treatments.
+It is important that advice from a doctor or a medical specialist consultant is sought first in any instance rather than relying just on complementary treatments.

-If we look at how Holistic Therapies work it can give a greater understanding to those seeking help in this way.
-Holistic (meaning looking at the whole), focuses on not just the symptoms as with traditional medicine, but the whole body in a mental, emotional, physical and spiritual way.
-This way it is possible to find one or more areas that may be out of balance that could be contributing to the physical symptom.
+If we look at how holistic therapies work it can give a greater understanding to those seeking help in this way.
+Holistic (meaning looking at the whole) focuses on not just the symptoms as with traditional medicine, but on the whole body in a mental, emotional, physical and spiritual way.
+It is then possible to find one or more areas that may be out of balance which could be contributing to the physical symptom.

 Anger as an emotion can increase the heart rate, raise the blood pressure, tense the muscles and give a feeling of stress.
 Again, all this from a single emotion.

 We are constantly reacting to situations around us, and energetically this will influence how energy moves around the body.
-It has been shown scientifically that energy is in all living things and Kirlian photography and electromagnetic readings have shown this.
+It has been shown scientifically that energy is in all living things.

-So how can Complementary Therapies help you in the situation you find yourself in?
-Any therapy that assists in relaxing the body not only in a physical way but one which uplifts the spirit and gives you a part to play inevitably will help the healing process.
+So how can complementary therapies help you in the situation in which you find yourself?
+Any therapy that assists in relaxing the body not only in a physical way but one which uplifts the spirit and gives you a part to play may help the healing process.

-Massage, Reiki, Reflexology, Acupuncture, Acupressure and Meditation to name a few, all bring about a state of relaxation.
-I have given a brief description of how some of these therapies work.
+Massage, reiki, reflexology, acupuncture, acupressure and meditation, to name a few, all bring about a state of relaxation.
+Here is a brief description of how some of these therapies work.

 Gives the physical touch (which we all need), relaxes the body, is stimulating, relieves muscle tension, works on removing any swelling (maybe due to side effects of drugs) and gives a sense of wellbeing.

 This therapy works energetically by raising the vibrations of the body as a whole, on a physical, mental, emotional and spiritual level to bring about healing.
-The recipient remains fully clothed and it is a relaxing and uplifting experience.
-This is now available in some NHS Centres.
+The recipient remains fully clothed.
+It is a relaxing and uplifting experience.
+This is now available in some NHS centres.

 This therapy works on the feet or hands by using massage techniques that stimulate energy movement via meridians and zones that map the entire body.
-In doing so the therapist can work on specific areas that are out of balance and has been shown to be effective with hormonal problems, IBS, lowering blood pressure, relaxing and relieving stress symptoms and many more.
-This therapy is now available in some NHS Centres.
+The therapist can work on specific areas that are out of balance and this has been shown to be effective with hormonal problems, irritable bowel syndrome, lowering blood pressure, relaxing and relieving stress symptoms, and more.
+This therapy is now available in some NHS centres.

 This is a relatively new therapy that combines ancient healing methods from the Malpuche Indians, Vietnamese face mapping, acupressure points, neuroanatomy and Oriental meridians.
 This therapy works as the name suggests over the face and head and has brought about some very quick results.
 It is a relaxing treatment which also works on cranial lines and points.